vibhorkum/edb_foreignkeyconstraintmanager/cloneschema_remote/README.md

 The remotecopyschema function expects a foreign server to be defined, with a user bound to the server.

+In this example we create a foreign server, with a hypothetical db named targetdb and a local role (`target`) that is bound to a remote role (`ima_user`) on the remote server.
+The remote role must have read access to the source schema and system catalogs.

 ```
 CREATE SERVER a_foreign_server FOREIGN DATA WRAPPER postgres_fdw
   OPTIONS (hostaddr '10.0.0.1', dbname 'targetdb')